ignc-research/arena-rosnav/P10_utils/navprediction-nn/README.md

 This project is a neural network that predicts the success rate of a robot moving from one point to another in a given map.

+## Architecture

 ## Prerequisites
 - Python ~= 3.10.4
 - poetry ~= 1.1.14
-- CUDA enabled NVIDIA GPU with at least 10GiB of memory
+- CUDA enabled NVIDIA GPU with at least 11GiB of memory
 - CUDA Toolkit Version: 11.7
-- This code was tested on Ubuntu 22.04.1 LTS only. (jammy)
+- Tested on Ubuntu 22.04.1 LTS. (jammy)

 ## About the dataset